Jeffrey Wasson

 Jeffrey Allen Wasson (February 20, 1962 – September 27, 2016) was a nurse from Stanton, Kentucky, whose participation in Commonwealth v.
 Wasson (842 S.W.2d 487) (1992) contributed to the striking down of Kentucky's sodomy law.

 Biography

 Wasson was born to Shelby and Rosalee Wasson on February 20, 1962, in Powell County, Kentucky.
 He was the third of five children, having two brothers and two sisters, whom he was reportedly close to.
 Wasson realized his feelings for other boys when he was approximately 7 years old and was bullied frequently in school.
 In an interview, Wasson stated that he dealt with feelings of insecurity, saying "I always felt I had to make up for being an evil person...I tried to make people proud of me."
-He attended Powell County High School until his junior year, when he began having suicidal feelings and transferred to Clark County High School in Winchester, KY.
-After graduation, Wasson attended the University of Tennessee in Knoxville, TN, studying broadcasting and communication.
+He attended Powell County High School until his junior year, when he began having suicidal feelings and transferred to Clark County High School in Winchester, Kentucky.
+After graduation, Wasson attended the University of Tennessee in Knoxville, Tennessee, studying broadcasting and communication.
 After failing to find a job in broadcasting, Wasson began studying to be a licensed practical nurse.